snowplow/documentation/docs/pipeline-components-and-applications/iglu/igluctl-2/index.md

     - `pull` - pull set of JSON Schemas from registry to local folder
     - `parquet-verify` - Verify integrity of schema family for parquet(databricks) transformation.
     - `deploy` - Run entire schema workflow using config file.
+    - `s3cp` - copy JSONPaths or schemas to S3 bucket
 - `server` - work with an Iglu server
     - `keygen` - generate read and write API keys on Iglu Server
 - `rdbms` - work with relation databases